wolfeman67/node-ari-shared-line-appearances/README.md

     same => n,Hangup()
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The application is invoked using app.js [configurationFilePathAndFileName] [sharedExtension]
+The application is invoked using node app.js [configurationFilePathAndFileName] [sharedExtension]